thingsboard/thingsboard.github.io/docs/pe/user-guide/widgets/map-widgets.md

 remove-polygon:
     0:
         image: /images/user-guide/widgets/maps/remove-polygon-1-pe.png
-        title: 'Enable the "Remove" tool in the polygon settings under the "Edit polygon" section.'
-    1:
-        image: /images/user-guide/widgets/maps/remove-polygon-2-pe.png
         title: 'To delete a polygon, simply click on it, then click the "trash bin" icon in the menu at the bottom of the widget.'
-    2:
-        image: /images/user-guide/widgets/maps/remove-polygon-3-pe.png
-        title: 'The polygon has been removed from the map.'

 add-circle: